smithWEBtek/archived--music-studio1/README.md

 ### Postgresql is the database required
-You need Postgresql installed and running on your machine for this work.
+You need Postgresql installed and running on your machine for this to work.

-## to START
+## START
 The project loads all in one repo, with the front-end client using React/Redux in the /app/client folder.
 To start the app:

 1. Fork and Clone this repo

-2. cd into piano-student/app/client directory
+2. cd into piano-student-api/app/client directory

 3. run:$   npm install